scylladb/scylla-rust-driver/docs/source/retry-policy/retry-policy.md

 use scylla::statement::unprepared::Statement;
 use scylla::statement::prepared::PreparedStatement;

-// Specify that a Query is idempotent let mut my_query: Statement = Statement::new("SELECT a FROM ks.tab");
+// Specify that a Statement is idempotent let mut my_query: Statement = Statement::new("SELECT a FROM ks.tab");
 my_query.set_is_idempotent(true);